Large Language Models are Contrastive Reasoners: Introduction

 Recent studies~\cite{zhao2023survey,brown2020language,openai2023gpt4} have shown that large language models (LLMs) exhibit impressive performance across a wide range of tasks.
 In particular, the chain-of-thought (CoT) prompting technique has demonstrated the capability of LLMs to handle complex tasks, including math problem solving, by guiding them to generate intermediate reasoning steps~\cite{wei2022chain,kojima2022large,zhang2023automatic}.
 These studies spotlight the significance of developing efficient techniques to direct LLMs in their reasoning processes~\cite{liu2023pre,amatriain2024prompt,chia2023contrastive,yasunaga2023large}.

 Nevertheless, the current chain-of-thought (CoT) paradigm encounters two main challenges: offering \textit{correct} guidance or examples of reasoning and reducing the reliance on manual labeling.
-In particular, zero-shot CoT~\cite{kojima2022large} provides general reasoning guidance by providing instructions like “Think step by step.”, but the generated reasoning steps may not be correct and adequate for tasks such as commonsense question-answering (Section~\ref{exp}).
-On the other hand, few-shot CoT~\cite{wei2022chain} offers more detailed guidance but necessitates labeled examples of the reasoning process, which can be expensive to obtain for each task.
+In particular, Zero-shot-CoT~\cite{kojima2022large} provides general reasoning guidance by providing instructions like “Think step by step.”, but the generated reasoning steps may not be correct and adequate for tasks such as commonsense question-answering (Table~\ref{table:five_runs} and~\ref{tab:answer_extract_csqa_208st}).
+On the other hand, Few-shot-CoT~\cite{wei2022chain} offers more detailed guidance but necessitates labeled examples of the reasoning process, which can be expensive to obtain for each task.
 This raises an important research question: Is it possible to generate a more accurate reasoning process without relying on human labeling?

 In this work, we introduce \textbf{contrastive prompting}, a novel prompting approach that automatically directs the reasoning process of large language models.
 Our inspiration stems from how humans can learn from both their correct and incorrect actions~\cite{roediger2009getting}.
 For instance, when confronted with a math problem (as in Figure~\ref{fig:zero_shot_cp}), people may ask "How can we prevent mistakes in each step?"
 By identifying the steps that are prone to mistakes on their own, they can enhance their ability to avoid mistakes and provide accurate solutions.
 Our idea is to prompt LLMs to emulate this reasoning process, enabling them to effectively solve new problems.